kingparra/hpfp/18_-_monad/outline.rst

     * 18.4.3.1 Specializing the types
     * 18.4.3.2 Using the Either Monad

+      (Notice that ``Either`` always
+      short-circuits on the first failure
+      condition.

+      Also, whoa, what is ``Validation`` again?
+      I definitely overlooked that in the last chapter.)

     * 18.4.3.3 Short Exercise: Either Monad -- page 768

 * 18.5 Monad laws -- page 768